Tuebel/SciGL.jl/README.md

 - `vec3 world_normal`: normal vector of the fragment in world coordinates
 - `vec4 world_position`: position of the fragment in world coordinates

+## Examples meshes
+In *examples/meshes* you can find two meshes:
+* *cube.obj* is a simple cube of size (1,1,1) meter.
+* *monkey.obj* is the Blender Suzanne with Z pointing up and the face pointing in X direction.
+Size is (0.632, 1, 0.72) meters.

 ## Package Dependencies
-- [CoordinateTransformations](https://github.com/JuliaGeometry/CoordinateTransformations.jl): Representing and chaining transformations like rotations, translations, and perspective transfromations.
+- [CoordinateTransformations](https://github.com/JuliaGeometry/CoordinateTransformations.jl): Representing and chaining transformations like rotations, translations, and perspective transformations.
   [Rotations](https://github.com/JuliaGeometry/Rotations.jl) are handled by the equally named package.
-- [GLAbstractions](https://github.com/Tuebel/GLAbstraction.jl): Takes some of the low level OpenGL pain away.
+- [GLAbstractions](https://github.com/Tuebel/GLAbstraction.jl): Takes some of the low-level OpenGL pain away.
-  Manages the context, compiles shaders and handles the buffers.
+  Manages the context, compiles shaders, and handles the buffers.
 - [ModernGL](https://github.com/JuliaGL/ModernGL.jl): Used by GLAbstractions to interface with the OpenGL driver.
 - [GLFW](https://github.com/JuliaGL/GLFW.jl): OpenGL context handling.
 - [MeshIO](https://github.com/JuliaIO/MeshIO.jl): Load mesh files like *.obj*, *.ply*, and *.stl*.
-  It uses the [FileIO](https://github.com/JuliaIO/FileIO.jl) interface, so this packages is also included.
+  It uses the [FileIO](https://github.com/JuliaIO/FileIO.jl) interface, so this package is also included.

 ### Reexport
 For convenience commonly used symbols are reexported: